swatson555/swatson555.github.io/hakyll-blog/posts/2019-05-21-haskell-tutorial-2.md

 * Right identity
 * Associativity

-In Haskell, we might choose to represent the interface as the follows.
+In Haskell, we might choose to represent the interface as the following.

 ```haskell
 class Monad m where